All Episodes

 I don't defend my government for their role in what's happening in Israel.

-In fact, I wish the British people, in fact, the well, I'm very proud that the British people in their millions are protesting in the streets.
+In fact, I wish the British people, in fact, well, I'm very proud that the British people in their millions are protesting in the streets.

-Um, and I'm very proud of all the Jewish people that are doing that, and I'm proud of all the Americans that are doing that.
+And I'm very proud of all the Jewish people that are doing that.

 And I'm proud of everyone in the world that is doing that.

-And I really respect the constitution and the fact that it created technology that we're able to speak right now and have freedom of speech and solve this problem together.
+And I really respect the Constitution and the fact that it created technology that we're able to speak right now and have freedom of speech and solve this problem together.

-But I just want you to understand there is only one economy that matters right now, which is the current power, and it may make you feel good saying that you're more moral than the British Empire, but it doesn't solve today's problem.
+And it may make you feel good saying that you're more moral than the British Empire, but it doesn't solve today's problem.

-Well, actually, I'm just pointing out facts.
+I'm just pointing out facts.

-So, how do we combat combat that?
+So how do we combat that?

-And I mean, I don't understand.
+And I mean, I don't.

 All right, go ahead.